nkzd/alyosha-blog/src/content/posts/Java is dying and it paid off my mortgage.md

 pin: true
 ---

-# Java is dying and it paid off my mortgage

 Have you ever been afraid your current tech stack at work will limit your career options in the future?

 In my first job out of college, I was working with the MERN stack.
 Back then, I was devouring any content about software development on YouTube.
 90% of it was pretty much about JavaScript, and it always felt kind of relevant to my work.
 The other 10% was about some new language or framework that almost no one used besides Fireship or ThePrimeagen.